sentenzo/secondglass/README.md

 </div>

 ### What's wrong with Hourglass?
 Nothing's wrong with it.
-It's an ammazing app.
+It's an amazing app.
 I've being using it for 3+ years.

 Though, in my humble opinion, it maybe needs some slight optimization.
 Its downsides are:
 - unreasonably high memory consumption: **70-180 MB**, depending on the size of the window I guess